 Note: in Step C, you may have chosen to use open terminals on the electrical sockets to connect the monitor wiring between the two vehicles.
 If this is the case, cut the female bullet connector off, and attach the monitor wire to the open terminal on the motorhome electrical socket.
+As before, apply a clear silicone sealant around the wire entry and set screw indentation to help weatherproof the socket and secure the set screw.

-2. Once the female bullet connector is attached, route the wire from the back of the motorhome to the underside of the dashboard.
+- 2. Once the female bullet connector is attached, route the wire from the back of the motorhome to the underside of the dashboard.
 Avoid lines, hoses, moving parts (slideouts, sliding generators, sliding battery trays) or "hot" components such as exhaust systems.
-Where appropriate, use wire ties to secure the wire to the undercarriage.

-3. Choose an area on the dashboard to mount the LED.
-Look for a mounting point away from pre-existing wires or components, where the LED can be easily seen by the driver.

-4. Drill a 5/16" hole through the dashboard at the point you have chosen.
-Before drilling, make certain you will not damage any components on the other side.

-5. Center the LED decal (Figure 4) over the hole, and press it down.
-Or, you may choose to omit the decal, depending on your preferences.

-6. From the top of the dashboard, slide the LED through the hole, wires first, until the base of the bulb (Figure 4) is flush to the top of the dash.

-7. From the underside of the dash, fit both of the wires through the speed nut (Figure 4).
-Then push the speed nut up, against the dash, to secure the LED in place.

-8. Using one or more of the supplied wire ties, attach the audio signal circuit board (see "Components," page two) to the underside of the dash, as close to the LED as possible.
+Where appropriate, use wire ties to secure the wire to the undercarriage. - 3.
+Choose an area on the dashboard to mount the LED.
+Look for a mounting point away from pre-existing wires or components, where the LED can be easily seen by the driver. - 4.
+Drill a 5/16" hole through the dashboard at the point you have chosen.
+Before drilling, make certain you will not damage any components on the other side. - 5.
+Center the LED decal (Figure 4) over the hole, and press it down.
+Or, you may choose to omit the decal, depending on your preferences. - 6.
+From the top of the dashboard, slide the LED through the hole, wires first, until the base of the bulb (Figure 4) is flush to the top of the dash. - 7.
+From the underside of the dash, fit both of the wires through the speed nut (Figure 4).
+Then push the speed nut up, against the dash, to secure the LED in place. - 8.
+Using one or more of the supplied wire ties, attach the audio signal circuit board (see "Components," page two) to the underside of the dash, as close to the LED as possible.

-9. Connect to power - trim the black wire, which you routed from the back of the motorhome.
+- 9. Connect to power trim the black wire, which you routed from the back of the motorhome.
 (Save the excess; you may use it in the next step.)
-Then, connect the black wire to both the red LED wire and the red audio signal wire, using the included butt connector.

-10. Connect to ground - connect the black wire from the LED, as well as the black wire from the audio signal circuit board, to any good chassis ground, using the included ring terminal.
+Then, connect the black wire to both the red LED wire and the red audio signal wire, using one of the included butt connectors. - 10.
+Connect to ground connect the black wire from the LED, as well as the black wire from the audio signal circuit board, to any good chassis ground, using the included ring terminal.
 (If necessary, use any excess wire from the preceding step to extend the length of the two ground wires.)